ably/sdk-api-reference/descriptions.md

 ## class CipherParams

-The `CipherParams` object contains parameters to configure encryption for a channel.
+The `CipherParams` object contains properties to configure encryption for a channel.

 | Method / Property | Parameter | Spec | Description |
 |---|---|---|---|